weng-lab/TEMP2/README.md

 ## Important Updates
 TEMP2 has updated it is dependency of python2 to python3!!!

-## Bug fixed
-1. Inaccurate insertion strand annotation in the germline mode through **TEMP2 insertion2**.
-2. Inaccurate insertion strand annotation in the ALU mode when enabling -A.

 ## Requirements
 * Linux x86_64 systems.
 * Perl package [BioPerl](https://bioperl.org/) is needed for running **absence** module.